vuxcode/pr1-project-VioletaJan/bug-list.md

 1. Can't do the butons right. +
 2. How to hide the button. +
 3. How to save the answer. +
-4. "back" funktion is not working
+4. "back" funktion is not working + // it's working only for the questions
-5. How to make different questions and answers for frapino?
+5. How to make different questions and answers for frapino?--
 6. How to organize the answers for the inputs?+
-7. How to manage all the possibilities?
+7. How to manage all the possibilities? +
+8. Timer doesnt work.